 I was looking at my friend's face and clearly she was embarrassed.
 As was I, for a mawkish moment involving me was playing out in public.

 The lesson here is: Be very clear with instructions, cake and song is a package deal.
-Also, doing something special for someone that matters is a pleasure.
+Also, doing something special for someone who matters is a pleasure.